learn-co-students/seattle-web-051319/19-authentication-authorization/README.md

 ## User Stories
 1. As a registered user, I should be able to log in by providing my username.
   - What model(s) do I need?
+    - create a user model.
+    - user model
   - What route(s) do I need?
+    - user login route
+      - session -> login
+        - not associated with a model currently
+        - maybe need a new model TBD
+        - at least a controller.
+      - get : new
+      - post : create
+    - logout
+      - delete : destroy
+    - signup
+      - get : new
+      - post : create
+    - show the username on page.
   - What controller action(s) do I need?
+    - session controller
+    - user controller
   - What view(s) do I need?
+    - new for session - login view
+    - new for user - signup view
+    - logout can be a button (no view needed)

 2. I should be able to add a password to my site and validate user. (at the end of lecture if we have time).
   - What model(s) do I need?